al-architjain/al_linuxRelatedWork/README.md

+#LINUX SOLUTIONS

-This file has solutions to some linux problems.
+This Repository has solutions to some of the common linux problems I faced.
-AND
-Ways to cutomize your linux. gekhe.